GOB52/M5Stack_FlipBookSD/README.en.md

 ## Conversion from old format (gcf + wav)
-Currently, the old format (gcf + wav) can be played, Pyhton script for conversion [gcf\_to\_gmv.py](script/gcf_to_gmv.py) and shell script for conversion of files in the current directory [convert\_gcf\_to\_gmv.sh](script/convert_gcf_to_gmv.sh) for converting files in the current directory.
+Pyhton script for conversion [gcf\_to\_gmv.py](script/gcf_to_gmv.py) and shell script for conversion of files in the current directory [convert\_gcf\_to\_gmv.sh](script/convert_gcf_to_gmv.sh) for converting files in the current directory.

 ```sh